An explanation of Mondrian's oeuvre by Michael Sciam

 with Diagram

-With respect to the figure of the tree, however, the Cubist subject of the pier immersed in the sea reveals more dynamic interaction between unitary element (the pier) and manifold element (the sea) than between the mutually static trunk and branches.
+With respect to the figure of the tree, however, the Cubist subject of the pier immersed in the sea reveals a more dynamic interaction between unitary element (the pier) and manifold element (the sea) than between the mutually static trunk and branches.

-Nature and human artifice
+Nature and artifice

-The artist probably saw the pier structure as a solid element, the symbol of permanence, interpenetrating with the ever-changing flow of the sea.
-Permanence is invoked by the spiritual with respect to the manifold aspect of nature and changeable course of life.
 These are issues that go beyond the particular aspect of a certain landscape which, of course, might have stimulated the artist’s inner vision.
-I therefore believe that the real plastic value of the Pier and Ocean series of works was drawn more from within the artist himself and the body of work he had previously done, than from the external landscape he had in front of him.
+I therefore believe that the real plastic value of the Pier and Ocean series of works was drawn more from within the artist himself and the body of work he had previously done, more than by the landscape in front of him at that moment.

 Recent Photograph of a similar whereabout along the Dutch seashore